What was the challenge?

 What did we do?

-The Office of Evaluation Sciences (OES) and Treasury varied the number of reminders that NEUs received in the week that spending reports were due.
+We collaborated with Treasury to vary the number of reminders that NEUs received in the week that spending reports were due.

 What did we learn?